 An Honours degree is the prerequisite for entry to a Higher Degree by Research at the Masters and Doctorate levels.

 An Honours degree can provide you with a competitive advantage in your career, or place you on track towards a PhD.

 Students gain highly transferable skills in research, time management, analysis and critical thinking, giving them a competitive edge in their employment opportunities.

 You’ll develop your research alongside our world-renowned researchers.
 Honours students are partnered with an academic mentor who oversees, supports and encourages student intellectual growth through the production of an Honours thesis.

-Expression of interest to be submitted by 30 November for Semester 1 commencement the following year and 12 July for mid-year entry.
+Expressions of interest to be submitted by 30 November for Semester 1 commencement the following year.

 Explore our programs